chaoss/wg-evolution/metrics/Issue_Contributors.md

 # Issue Contributors

-Question: How many contributors are have contributed issues, or made comments on issues?
+Question: How many contributors have contributed issues, or made comments on issues?

 ## Description
 This metric is an indication of the volume of people who are active on issues at any point in time.